18F/handbook/_pages/general-information-and-resources/tech-policies/password-requirements.md

 Password managers approved for work at GSA:

+- KeePassXC
+- Google Sheets

+We recommend using [KeePassXC](https://keepassxc.org/)  which is open source and runs on Windows, MacOS and Linux.
+You can install KeePassXC from the GSA Self-Service app.

-- [**KeePassXC**](https://keepassxc.org/) (Windows/Apple/Linux) - KeePassXC is a free download and open source.
-The password database is stored locally on your computer, though it's recommended that you [sync it to Google Drive]({{site.baseurl}}/tools/google-drive/#local-editing).
+The KeePassXC password database is stored locally on your computer, though we recommended that you [sync it to Google Drive]({{site.baseurl}}/tools/google-drive/#local-editing).
-- Google Sheets is approved as a password management solution.
-- This [ServiceNow KeePass Install KB article](https://gsa.servicenowservices.com/sp/?id=kb_article&sys_id=74524c55dbe067043068fd0d0f961969) describes the process to install KeePassXC on a MAC computer

 ### 2. Use unique passwords